Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

 lines of class (2).

 We see that the number of the lines of class (1) is at least,

 This is the number we want, since

-is the number of curves in a generic quintic Calabi-Yau hypersurface.
+is the known number of lines in a generic quintic Calabi-Yau hypersurface.

-We prove the following, which justifies Katz's count.
-Originally Katz justified it based on different method \cite{Katz0}. \begin{thm} For generic $f$, there are exactly 2875 distinct lines of type (1) and each of them lifts in a unique way.
-The lines of type (2) do not lift. \end{thm}
+We prove the following, which justifies Katz's idea sketched in \cite{Katz}. \begin{thm} For generic $f$, there are exactly 2875 distinct lines of class (1) and each of them lifts in a unique way.
+The lines of class (2) do not lift. \end{thm}